Dominion Line

-The Dominion Line was a trans-atlantic passenger line founded in 1870 as the Liverpool & Mississippi Steamship Co., with the official name being changed in 1872 to the Mississippi & Dominion Steamship Co Ltd. The firm was amalgamated in 1902 into the International Mercantile Marine Co..
+The Mississippi & Dominion Steamship Co Ltd, better known as the Dominion Line, was a transatlantic passenger line founded in 1870 as the Liverpool & Mississippi Steamship Company, which was renamed in 1872.

+The company concentrated on the UK-Canada passenger trade.
+The line sailed from Liverpool to several ports on the American and Canadian east coasts, namely Montreal, Quebec City, Halifax, Portland, and Boston.
+Early in the company's life, it also served New Orleans.

+The firm was amalgamated in 1902 into the International Mercantile Marine Company.
 After 1908, the passenger service was operated under the name "White Star-Dominion Line" and in 1926 the Dominion Line company was wound up completely, with the service itself being renamed "White Star Line Canadian Service".
-The company concentrated on the UK-Canada passenger trade.

-The line sailed from Liverpool and several ports on the American and Canadian east coasts, namely Montreal, Quebec City, Halifax, Portland and Boston.